 Feline herpes is often transmitted from an infected cat to another via bodily secretions, such as discharge from the eyes, nose, and mouth.
 Transmission rates are higher among cats who share litter boxes, water and food bowls, toys, and grooming tools.
 The virus can also be spread from a mother cat to her kitten during pregnancy.

-Like FIV, feline herpes is incurable, so focus is placed on managing the condition.
+Like FIV, feline herpes is incurable, so the focus is placed on managing the condition.
 Antibiotics or antiviral medications are often prescribed to keep the virus from replicating.
 Additional medications will be recommended to address the discharge symptoms and limit discomfort.
-Keep in mind though, stress can trigger a flare up; so you’ll want to reduce any stressors currently present at home.
+Keep in mind, though, stress can trigger a flare-up; so you’ll want to reduce any stressors currently present at home.

 3. Feline Leukemia (FeLV)

-Feline leukemia is a blood virus that had initially been mistaken for a cancer, since it often attacks the bone marrow allowing cancers to take hold.
+Feline leukemia is a blood virus that had initially been mistaken for cancer since it often attacks the bone marrow allowing cancers to take hold.

-The most common include slow consistent weight loss, deterioration of fur, chronic diarrhea, enlarged lymph nodes, and seizures.
-However, these symptoms may not appear until months or years after initial infection.
+The most common include slow, consistent weight loss, deterioration of fur, chronic diarrhea, enlarged lymph nodes, and seizures.
+However, these symptoms may not appear until months or years after the initial infection.